microvm/microvm-refimpl2/README.md

 subclasses implement the `MuValue` handles, but has a real Scala type hierarchy and does extra type checking when converting, which is not required by the spec.

-The client can also be written in C or other languages that can interface with
+The client can also be written in C, Python or other languages that can interface with C.
-C. (TODO: this part is under construction)

 ### Threading model